coreemu/core/install.md

 The CORE GUI requires the X.Org X Window system (X11), or can run over a remote X11 session.
 For specific Tcl/Tk, Python, and other libraries required to run CORE.

-#### *NOTE*
-   CORE *Services* determine what run on each node.
+**NOTE: CORE *Services* determine what run on each node.
 You may require other software packages depending on the services you wish to use.
-For example, the *HTTP* service will require the *apache2* package.
+For example, the *HTTP* service will require the *apache2* package.**

 ## Installing from Packages